-The City incurred new debt in FY2020 after the Water System Improvements project neared completion, in the amount of \$6,777,432, with an additional \$367,568 expected to be incurred in FY2021.
+The City incurred the remaining debt of \$367,568 in FY2021 upon the Water System Improvements project completion.
+The City also incurred new debt of \$200,000 to purchase a new fire truck.
 The sewer lagoon project was completed in December 2013, and the city makes monthly payments to Rural Development to decrease the amount of debt on the bonds.
 When the City acquired the Valley Court Apartment Complex, a loan in the amount of \$175,000 was also transferred to the City.
 The loan payments are made from the subsidy payment received from Rural Development.
 The loan will be paid back over the course of 40 years.
 Further detail on long-term debt is presented in Note 10 on pages 39 through 45.